whokilleddb/ghosted/README.md

 }
 ```

-Once we have the entrypoint address, we  can free the bytes as they are no longer needed, as well as the handle to the target file is closed, thereby deleting it!
+Once we have the entry-point offset, we can free the bytes as they are no longer needed, as well as the handle to the target file is closed, thereby deleting it!

 ### Spawn A Child Process
-Now that we our section handle, we need to create a child process with the Section handle.
+Now that we have our section handle, we need to create a child process with the Section handle.

 ```c
 PCP_INFO create_cp(HANDLE hsection) {